patri9ck/text-search/README.md

   To save storage and improve cache utilization, a bit mask is used instead of an int array.

 - `candidate_v4`:
-  This creates a huge bit mask for all queries together instead of creating a one per query.
+  This creates a huge bit mask for all queries together instead of creating one per query.

 - `hash`:
   A rolling hash approach, hard to parallelize.